 Travel Assistance 101: What to Do When Your Luggage Goes Missing

-If your luggage is deemed lost, many airlines have a maximum claim allowance, which is usually indicated on the back of your ticket, baggage receipt or on your airline’s website.
+Know Your Rights: If your luggage is deemed lost, many airlines have a maximum claim allowance, which is usually indicated on the back of your ticket, baggage receipt or on your airline’s website.
 It’s important to take these claim allowances into careful consideration, especially when you’re packing.
-For example, if your airline has a claim limit of $200, it’s definitely not smart to pack a $1,000 laptop inside your luggage (if you must take it, along with anything else of value, put them in your carry-on instead).
-There are no rules saying you can’t negotiate your maximum claim allowance, so if you feel comfortable doing so, it can’t hurt.
+For example, if your airline has a claim limit of $200, it’s best to refrain from packing a $2,000 laptop inside your luggage (if you must take it, along with anything else of value, put them in your carry-on instead).
+Travel insurance can also come in handy in these scenarios, with many plans reimbursing up to a certain amount for lost or stolen items.
+When purchasing plans, make sure your claim allowance is aligned with your personal comfort level of the potential of losing higher-value items.

 • Avoid tight connections when you’re planning your air travel—if you’re struggling to get to your next flight, chances are, the people in charge of your luggage are feeling frazzled too.